About the Chapter:

 - Facebook page: https://www.facebook.com/ANFChapterNCT/ Please visit our facebook page to find out more about the Allegheny National Forest section of the NCT, upcoming events and how you can get involved.

 - Join our Chapter!
-Become a member of the NCTA, join a Chapter and select Allegheny National Forest Chapter here: northcountrytrail.org/membership
+Become a donor member of the NCTA then join the Allegheny National Forest Chapter.

 - How to Volunteer: Check out this document for a variety of ways you can volunteer with our Chapter.